LALIGA, Bundesliga, Eredivisie and Women’s Super League on ESPN networks this weekend

 *Subject to change

-Bundesliga Matchday 19: Hamburger SV vs. FC Bayern München, Saturday at 12:30 p.m.
+Bundesliga Matchday 21: FC Bayern München-TSG Hoffenheim in a top three matchup on Sunday at 11:30 a.m.
 ET on the ESPN App

-On Saturday at 12:30 p.m.
-ET on ESPN+, league-leading FC Bayern München, led by a triad of goal-scoring forwards – Harry Kane (21 goals), Michael Olise (11), and Luis Dias (9) – visit Hamburger SV in one of the Bundesliga’s key Matchday 19 games.

-Borussia Dortmund hosts 1.
-FC Heidenheim in a key Bundesliga clash live on ESPN+ Sunday at 11:30 a.m.
-ET, as both teams fight for crucial points in the race for the top of the table.
+League leaders FC Bayern München host TSG Hoffenheim – currently the hottest team in the league with five straight wins — for the Bundesliga’s marquee fixture, Sunday at 11:30 a.m.
+ET, exclusively on the ESPN App.
+Bayern’s attack is powered by star striker Harry Kane alongside dynamic playmakers Michael Olise and Luis Díaz as the reigning champions look to maintain their grip on the top of the table.

 Goal Arena – Bundesliga Konferenz: Saturday’s whip-around Goal Arena – Bundesliga Konferenz on ESPN+ beginning at 9:20 a.m.
-ET, includes live look-ins at Eintracht Frankfurt vs. Bayer 04 Leverkusen, SV Werder Bremen vs. Borussia Mönchengladbach, TSG Hoffenheim vs. 1.
-FC Union Berlin, FC Augsburg vs. FC St. Pauli and 1.
-FSV Mainz 05 vs. RB Leipzig.
+ET, includes live look-ins at 1.
+FC Heidenheim vs. Hamburger SV, VfL Wolfsburg vs. Borussia Dortmund, FC St. Pauli vs. VfB Stuttgart, 1.
+FSV Mainz vs. FC Augsburg and Sport-Club Freiburg vs. SV Werder Bremen.

 |Date